visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 * Default: `-1`

 Resolution of the data.
-It's possible to save some initialization time by passing the resolution, especially for larger datasets.
-Values other than `-1` indicates that the data has only one resolution.
+It's possible to save some initialization time by passing the resolution, especially for large datasets.
+Values other than `-1` indicate that the data has only one resolution.

 Possible values:
 * `-1`: Indicates that the resolution is unknown and should be calculated.